intel/llvm/sycl/doc/design/VirtualFunctions.md

 #### Device code split and device images

-The extension specification restricts implementation from raising a diagnostic when a kernel not marked with `calls_indirectly` kernel property creates an object of a polymorphic class where some virtual functions use optional kernel features incompatible with a target device.
+The extension specification restricts implementation from raising a diagnostic when a kernel that is not marked with `calls_indirectly` kernel property creates an object of a polymorphic class where some virtual functions use optional kernel features incompatible with a target device.

 Consider the following example: